Ullstein Verlag: History

+Founding to World War II

-On 14 July 1877 Leopold Ullstein purchased the Neue Berliner Tageblatt newspaper, a subsidiary of the liberal Berliner Tageblatt published by Rudolf Mosse, and on 1 January 1878 converted it into the Berliner Zeitung (B.Z.).
+On 14 July 1877, Leopold Ullstein purchased the Neue Berliner Tageblatt newspaper, a subsidiary of the liberal Berliner Tageblatt published by Rudolf Mosse, and on 1 January 1878 converted it into the Berliner Zeitung (B.Z.).
 In 1894 he also acquired the Berliner Illustrirte Zeitung weekly, which as technology advanced and permitted heavy use of photographs, became the most successful picture paper in Germany.
 The B.Z. am Mittag, relaunched in 1904, became Germany's first tabloid newspaper.
 Ullstein's sons Rudolf, Hans, Louis, Franz and Hermann inherited the publishing house and developed it further.

 They acquired the reputable Vossische Zeitung, a liberal newspaper with a tradition dating back to 1617, while the left-wing Berliner Morgenpost established in 1898 reached a high number of subscribers.

-From 1927 Ullstein also published Die Grüne Post weekly newspaper under chief editor Ehm Welk.
+From 1927, Ullstein also published Die Grüne Post weekly newspaper under chief editor Ehm Welk.

 In 1919 the Propyläen Verlag (cf. Propylaea) was founded as an imprint for non-fiction books especially on history and art history as well as classical editions, but also for novels like Erich Maria Remarque's All Quiet on the Western Front first published in 1929.
 The number of authors working for Ullstein also included Vicki Baum, Thea von Harbou, and Franz Blei.

 Between 1925 and 1927 the Ullstein Verlag had the new Ullsteinhaus print building erected in Berlin-Tempelhof, with a height of 76 m a "Brick Expressionist" landmark with a bronze sculpture of the "Ullstein Owl" by Fritz Klimsch.